 Think about what you’ll be using the internet for

 Knowing what you use the internet for or intend to use it for, and how many connected people/devices you have in your home will help you narrow down the speeds you need.
 Activities such as streaming in HD, gaming online and uploading to social media will require faster speeds, especially if you plan to connect multiple devices.
-Take our speed quiz to get an idea of what speeds you need.
+Take our speed test to get an idea of what speeds you need.

 Shop available speeds, then price